CI-WATER/gsshapy/GSSHAPY/docs/pages/tutorial/read.rst

 Initiate GsshaPy Database
 =========================

-The fisrt step is to create a database and populate it with all of the GsshaPy tables.
+The first step is to create a database and populate it with all of the GsshaPy tables.
 For this tutorial we will create an SQLite database.
 This can be done by using the ``init_sqlite_db()`` method::